 Work Package 4

-studies the emergence and nature of innovative collaboration practices inside governments, examining the actors and means and how they are linked in collaborative policy design.
-Hence, it focuses on actor constellations and actors’ capabilities (e.g. formal authority, salience, expertise, means of collaboration (incl. timing, formality, intensity), especially also the application and suitability of ICT, and the institutional conditions shaping these actors and means.
+studied the emergence and nature of innovative collaboration practices inside governments, examining the actors and means and how they are linked in collaborative policy design.
+A special emphasis was given to the role of governments and the relevance of ICT in intra-and intergovernmental collaboration.

 Work Package 5

-examined the conditions and practices of external collaboration in policy design, focusing specifically on e-participation platforms, with the aim of contributing to improved understanding of success factors of e-participation initiatives involving governments, key stakeholders, societal groups, and users.
-It will analyse information systems but also the challenges stemming from political, administrative and cultural contexts of online democratic engagement.
+examined the conditions and practices of external collaboration in policy design, focusing specifically on e-participation platforms, with the aim of contributing to improved understanding of success factors of such initiatives.
+It analysed information systems but also the challenges stemming from political, administrative, and cultural contexts of online democratic engagement.

 Work Package 6

-studies whether and under which conditions collaborative public management arrangements deliver more innovative public services, particularly the potential of ICT to manage and overcome the tensions between collaboration in networks and managing single organisations.
+studied whether and under which conditions collaborative public management arrangements deliver more innovative public services, focusing particularly on the potential of ICT to manage and overcome the tensions between collaboration in networks and managing single organisations.

 Work Package 7

 Work Package 8

-is to analyse the impact of collaboration on legitimacy and accountability and to develop assessment tools to measure those for collaborative governance.
+analyses the impact of collaboration on legitimacy and accountability and develops assessment tools to measure those for collaborative governance.